-The Sculpture Park at Waitakaruru Arboretum is a former quarry that has been transformed into a 17.5-hectare arboretum with more than 30,000 trees from around the world.
-The rehabilitation started thirty years ago in 1991.
-A 2km art-in-nature trail has more than 100 sculptures and installations within one of New Zealand’s largest outdoor galleries, set within a landscape of cliffs, ponds, rocks, and sweeping views over the Waikato.
-Along the trail, visitors discover trees and shrubs planted in areas representing species from Latin America, Asia, Australia, the United States, and New Zealand.
+The Sculpture Park at Waitakaruru Arboretum is a former quarry transformed into a 17.5-hectare arboretum with more than 30,000 trees from around the world.
+The rehabilitation started 32 years ago in 1991.
+Its 2km art-in-nature trail highlights over 100 sculptures and installations within one of New Zealand’s most extensive outdoor galleries.
+It is set within a landscape of cliffs, ponds, rocks, and sweeping views over the Waikato.
+Along the trail, visitors discover trees and shrubs planted in featured geographic areas with representing species from Latin America, Asia, Australia, the United States, and New Zealand.

 The sustainability of nature and art are the driving forces of the park.
 The arboretum is a permanent forest sink under the Emissions Trading Scheme and, as such, its tree cover is protected long-term for carbon sequestration by covenant on its titles.

-The park now employs one full-time and two part-time staff.
-There are also some volunteers who contribute time and effort.
+The park now employs some full-time and part-time staff.
+There are also a few volunteers who contribute time and effort.
 The park is a training site for Wintec horticulture and arboriculture students.

-This 17.5-hectare park displays more than 100 sculptures and installations along is 2km nature trail.
+This 17.5-hectare park displays more than 100 sculptures and installations along its 2km nature trail.

 207 Scotsman Valley Rd, Tauwhare, RD 7 Hamilton, Waikato.